stackpearson/Advanced-Web-Applications/README.md

 Build a login form to authenticate your users.

 - [ ] Construct an AXIOS request to retrieve a token from the server after users log in.
 You'll use this token to interact with the API and access protected/private routes.
-- [ ] Save the token to localStorage
+- [ ] Save the token to localStorage.
-- [ ] Build a `axiosAuth` module to create an instance of axios with the authentication header
+- [ ] Build a `axiosAuth` module to create an instance of axios with the authentication header.
-- [ ] Build a `PrivateRoute` component and use it to protect a route that renders the `AnimalDashboard` component
+- [ ] Build a `PrivateRoute` component and use it to protect the routes that render the `AnimalDashboard` component and `AddAnimal` component.

 ### Stage 2 - Consuming the API - CRUD (Create - Read - Update - Delete)